-The ARRT ® Continuing Qualifications Requirements compliance period begins in the 8th year on the first day of your birth month and ends three years later, on the last day of the month that precedes your birth month.
+The ARRT ® CQR (Continuing Qualifications Requirements) compliance period begins in the 8th year on the first day of your birth month and ends three years later, on the last day of the month that precedes your birth month.

 In plain speak: you have 3 years to complete the process once your CQR window opens.
 Depending on your situation, it may take you a couple of weeks or longer to complete the entire process.
 The ARRT ® organization does a great job of reminding R.T.s® through their online accounts when their CQR compliance period begins.